-FP advice is a broad area that involves the assistance from technical experts, involved in EOD activities, in the provision of appropriate technical FP advice in relation to the IED threat faced and its purpose is to mitigate this threat against personnel, vehicles and friendly force locations.
+FP advice is a broad area that involves the assistance from technical experts, such as those involved in EOD activities, in the provision of appropriate technical FP advice in relation to the IED threat faced.
+Its purpose is to mitigate this threat against personnel, vehicles and friendly force locations.
 For example, personnel FP advice may involve provision of technical details on the level of personal protective equipment required or simple IED or wider explosive hazard threat awareness briefings.
-It can also provide technical advice on the level of armour protection that is required for the IED threat faced e.g. simple blast IED threats or directional explosive effect IEDs such as Explosively Formed Projectiles (EFP) or Directionally Focused Fragmentation Charges (DFFC).
-In terms of FP measures for friendly force locations, technical advice can be provided in terms of the level of overhead protection required from indirect fire threat (especially for unconventional threats), or in relation to perimeter defences against the use of IEDs designed to cause breaches as part of complex attacks and entry point layout including blast mitigation measures to counter Vehicle Bourne Improvised Explosive Device (VBIED) threats.
-FP advice can also extend to advice in relation to the provision of tactical advice in terms of the TTPs to be utilized by troops operating in an IED threat environment that best mitigate the threat posed by the IED threat faced.
+It can also provide technical advice in the following areas

+- The level of armour protection that is required for the IED threat faced e.g. simple blast IED threats or directional explosive effect IEDs such as Explosively Formed Projectiles (EFP) or Directionally Focused Fragmentation Charges (DFFC). - The level of overhead protection required from indirect fire threat (especially for unconventional threats). - In relation to perimeter defences against the use of IEDs designed to cause breaches (such as those used within complex attacks) as well as entry point layout (including blast mitigation measures to counter Vehicle Bourne Improvised Explosive Device threats). - FP advice can also extend to the provision of tactical advice in terms of the IED threat mitigating TTPs to be used by troops operating in such an environment.

 Such advice will typically be provided in conjunction with the UN engineer focal point in reference to the UN military engineers' unit manual.
 This is a key input into the overall UN COP.